tomedunn/the-finished-book/_classes/stunning-strike.md

 For the purpose of this comparison, I'll be using an example spellcaster that starts off with a spellcasting ability score of 16 at 1st level, increases it by +2 using their Ability Score Improvement at 4th level, and another +2 at 8th level.

-The figure below compares the average stun probability (red dashed line), along with the 80% confidence interval (red shaded region), with the average probability of landing a spell with a Wisdom saving throw (blue dashed line), along with the 80% confidence interval (blue shaded region), for each category of monsters.
+Figure 6, shown below, compares the average stun probability (red dashed line), along with the 80% confidence interval (red shaded region), with the average probability of landing a spell with a Wisdom saving throw (blue dashed line), along with the 80% confidence interval (blue shaded region), for each category of monsters.

 <center>
 <figure style="width:1200px;min-width:50%;max-width:100%" alt="Stunning Strike and Wisdom spell save probability range">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/stun-spell-probability-confidence80-categories.svg">
-    <figcaption>Average probability of landing a Stunning Strike and 80% confidence interval (red) along with probability of landing a spell with a Wisdom saving throw and 80% confidence interval (blue).</figcaption>
+    <figcaption>Figure 6: Average probability of landing a Stunning Strike and 80% confidence interval (red) along with probability of landing a spell with a Wisdom saving throw and 80% confidence interval (blue).</figcaption>
 </figure>
 </center>